ChristopheJacquet/PiFmRds/README.md

 sudo ./pi_fm_rds
 ```

-This will generate an FM transmission on 107.9 MHz, with default station name (PS), radiotext (RT) and PI-code.
+This will generate an FM transmission on 107.9 MHz, with default station name (PS), radiotext (RT) and PI-code, without audio.

-You can add a monophonic sound by referencing a WAV file as follows:
+You can add monophonic sound by referencing a WAV file as follows:

 ```
 sudo ./pi_fm_rds -wav sound.wav
 ```

-*Current limitation: the WAV file must be sampled at 228 kHz.
-Use for instance the two files provided, `sound.wav` and `pulses.wav`.*
+**Current limitation: the WAV file must be sampled at 228 kHz.
+Use for instance the two files provided, `sound.wav` and `pulses.wav`.**

 The more general syntax for running Pi-FM-RDS is as follows: